 Treatment for hyponatremia may cause unpleasant side effects.
-Medicines may cause nausea, vomiting, low blood pressure, troubled breathing, fever, or a skin rash.
-You may bleed or get an infection if you will have surgery.
-Hyponatremia may cause serious problems, such as brain swelling, heart problems, coma, or even death if not treated.
-Careful monitoring of sodium levels for those at risk of hyponatremia may decrease the risks of serious illness.
-Ask your caregiver if you are worried or have questions about your condition, care, or treatment.
+Medicines may cause nausea, vomiting, low blood pressure, trouble breathing, fever, or a skin rash.
+Without treatment, hyponatremia may cause serious problems, such as brain swelling, heart problems, or a coma.
+These problems can be life-threatening.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 is a small tube placed in your vein that is used to give you medicine or liquids.

 is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.